top of page

 2. Moisturize Regularly

 Using a fragrance-free moisturizing lotion keeps the tattoo hydrated.
 Heavy creams may clog pores and interfere with healing.
-Light moisturizers as recommended by your artist are best for maintaining skin health.
+Light moisturizers, as recommended by your artist, are ideal for maintaining skin health.

 3. Avoid Sun Exposure

 Direct sunlight can cause fading.
-Make it a habit to cover tattooed areas with clothing or apply SPF 30 sunscreen to shield the tattoo during healing and beyond.
+Make it a habit to cover tattooed areas with clothing or apply SPF 30 sunscreen.
+This shields the tattoo during healing and beyond.
 This simple step can greatly extend the life of the design.

 4. Stay Away from Water